SOFTS-Raw sugar recovers from one-year low amid dry weather in Brazil

 * Dealers said cocoa has been technically oversold of late and that bets for a bumper 2022/23 main crop from top producer Ivory Coast were a bit exaggerated.

-* Ivory Coast expects production for the 2022/23 main crop will come in at 1.5 million tonnes versus 1.6 millions in the prior season.
+* Ivory Coast sees the 2022/23 main crop at 1.5 million tonnes versus 1.6 million tonnes in the prior season.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.